-mphevalglobalmatrix evaluates the matrix variable such as S-parameters in a model with several ports activated as a parametric sweep and a frequency-domain study.
+mphevalglobalmatrix evaluates a matrix variable such as S-parameters or a capacitance matrix in a model with several ports activated as a parametric sweep and a frequency-domain study.

 Note: S-parameter evaluation requires the AC/DC Module or the RF Module.